Chapter 53 BWV 192 Nun danket alle Gott

 However, the result lacks conviction.
 Invigorating though it is to hear a pair of Bachian horns rallying the troops, here they endanger the delicate instrumental texture.
 There are several places where the writing for wind and strings is in the lower or middle registers and this can be difficult to hear clearly against the ebullient horns.
 Besides, it is hard to see, apart from a contrasting colour of which there is already plenty, just what additional instruments can add to what is already a full and busy texture.

-As to additional missing movements, this remains a possibility.
+As to additional missing movements, this still remains a possibility.
 On the other hand, although structurally unique in the cantata repertoire, this work has a well-established musical format.
-The imposing opening chorus and concluding gigue (both in the key of G) enclose a contrasting duet in the key of D. This is precisely the three-movement format of the concerto, which Bach had established long before this work was composed, probably around 1730.
+The imposing opening chorus and concluding gigue (both in the key of G) enclose a contrasting duet in the key of D. This is precisely the three-movement format of the concerto, which Bach had established long before this work was composed probably around 1730.
 It is, therefore, perfectly possible that Bach, a master of extracting principles from one format and transferring them to another, conceived this as a large and imposing choral concerto.
-It is about the right length and although Dürr claims that it is ‘one of the shortest [cantatas] that Bach ever wrote’ (p 781), it is still slightly longer than some he composed in the latter part of the second cycle.
+It is about the right length and although Dürr claims that it is ′one of the shortest [cantatas] that Bach ever wrote′ (p 781), it is still slightly longer than some he composed, possibly under pressures of time, in the latter part of the second cycle.

-Stylistically the movements are strongly suggestive of Bach’s instrumental works.
+Stylistically the movements are strongly suggestive of Bach′s instrumental works.
 Despite the lack of triplets and a minor-mode setting, the staccato chords of accompaniment in the wind bring to mind sections of the first movement of the triple concerto for harpsichord, flute and violin in Am.
 The last movement of C 192 is highly reminiscent of the closing gigue of the Third Orchestral Suite.
 There is little doubt, however, that these three movements were conceived as a cognate group because, as Dürr has pointed out (p 782/3) there are thematic inter-connections.
-The work is, as it stands, one of nine which Bach composed setting the chorale verses only with no inserted text.
-A list of these cantatas may be found at the end of the essay on C 97: vol 2 chapter 59.
+The work, as it stands, is one of nine which Bach composed setting the chorale verses with no inserted text.
+(A list of these cantatas may be found at the end of the essay on C 97: vol 2 chapter 59).